bangbangcon/bangbangcon.github.io/speakers.md

 Star Wars is a movie, and Postgres is a database.
 And what better way to watch a movie than using only a database?
 I mean, aside from in a theater, or on a TV, or on a tiny airplane screen, or...
 So while I guess I can't say it's the best way, I can for sure say that it is *a* way.

-Even if you don’t go and watch all your movies this way in the future, you'll learn how to combine several unrelated features in unexpected ways, and that's where all the fun comes from in programming!
+Even if you don't go and watch all your movies this way in the future, you'll learn how to combine several unrelated features in unexpected ways, and that's where all the fun comes from in programming!

 **Will** comes from San Francisco, and his Home Page [bitfission.com](http://bitfission.com) still autoplays MIDIs and prevents right-click.
 He's spent the better part of his career building fully-managed Postgres services, which he's only now realizing has probably caused him to end up thinking any of this is a good idea.